cpkb-bluezoo/jsonparser/README.md

 This non-blocking approach means your application can:
 - Process JSON data as it arrives without waiting for complete documents
-- Integrate with async I/O frameworks (Netty, Vert.x, etc.)
+- Integrate with async I/O frameworks (Gumdrop, Netty, Vert.x, etc.)
 - Build reactive data pipelines where JSON parsing is a transformation stage
 - Handle multiple concurrent JSON streams without thread-per-connection